Tinkoff/Horarium/README.md

 [![Build Status](https://cloud.drone.io/api/badges/TinkoffCreditSystems/Horarium/status.svg)](https://cloud.drone.io/TinkoffCreditSystems/Horarium)

-Horarium is the .Net library to manage background jobs and its compatibility with .Net Framework and .Net Core.
+Horarium is an open source job scheduling .NET library with an easy to use API, that can be integrated within applications of any scale - from the smallest stand-alone application to the largest e-commerce system.

-Horarium fully based on asynchronous work model, it allows you to run hundreds of parallels jobs on one instance.
-It supports distributed system for management jobs, that use for it MongoDB.
+Horarium is fully based on an asynchronous work model, it allows you to run hundreds of parallel jobs within a single application instance.
+It supports jobs execution in distributed systems and uses MongoDB as a synchronization backend.

+Horarium supports .NET Core/netstandard 2.0 and .NET Framework 4.6.2 and later.

 ## Getting started